-Young Women Lesson: How do I honor and uphold the priesthood?
+June Young Women Lesson: What does it mean to sustain my Church leaders?
 Plus Bonus Lesson: Should I serve a mission?

 Throughout the month of June, young men and young women of the church will study the priesthood.
 The introduction to this section of the Young Women curriculum contains this note: